 - There is a stage version of Around the World in 80 Days that was written for four men and one woman.
 The official character count is 39.
 "Actor 5" only plays Phileas Fogg, but his lack of roles is made up for by "Actor 1," who plays 16.

-- Another Neil Simon play, the musical adaptation of the Patrick Dennis novel Little Me, was produced on Broadway in 1962 with Sid Caesar playing numerous characters.
+- Another Neil Simon play, the musical adaptation of the Patrick Dennis novel Little Me, was produced on Broadway in 1962 with Sid Caesar playing seven characters.

 - Subverted in Seussical.
 The Cat in the Hat appears as different roles throughout the show, but he's still The Cat in the Hat.